Virus Spreading Locally with 5 New Cases in San Diego County - Times of San Diego

 “Today we have multiple new positive cases of COVID-19 to report,” said Supervisor Nathan Fletcher.
 “The evidence is pointing to the likely reality that we have community spread in San Diego County.”

-He announced a legally enforceable public health order banning gatherings of 250 people or more beginning at midnight Thursday and continuing through the end of March.
+He announced a legally enforceable public health order banning gatherings of over 250 people beginning at midnight Thursday and continuing through the end of March.

 And he said residents aged 65 and older and anyone with a chronic illness should stay home and avoid any gathering.